mustafahk27/movie-recommender-system/README.md

 ## Project Structure

 - **app.py**: The main application file that contains the logic for fetching movie recommendations and displaying the UI.
+- **movie_recommender_system.ipynb**: A Jupyter Notebook that provides additional insights or model training code related to the recommender system.
 - **movies_dict.pkl**: A pickle file containing the movie data.
+- **movies.pkl**: A pickle file containing additional movie information.
 - **similarity.pkl**: A pickle file containing the similarity matrix used for recommendations.

 ## API Usage